 - 6-8 large tomatoes

-- 1 T olive oil
+- 1 Tablespoon olive oil

-- 2 T balsamic vinegar
+- 2 Tablespoons balsamic vinegar

-- ¼ c Kalamata olives, chopped
+- ¼ cup Kalamata olives, chopped

-- ¼ c toasted pine nuts
+- ¼ cup toasted pine nuts

 - kosher salt and freshly ground black pepper

-- Reduce heat to medium-low and simmer for 10-15 minutes, or until quinoa is cooked and liquid is fully absorbed (or cook as per package instructions).
+- Combine the quinoa, broth, and oregano in a saucepan.
+Cover and bring to a boil.
+Reduce heat to medium-low and simmer for 10-15 minutes, or until quinoa is cooked and liquid is fully absorbed (or cook as per package instructions).

-- Scoop out the insides of the tomatoes so that you have just a shell remaining.
+- While the quinoa is cooking, slice about ½-inch off the tops of the tomatoes, and set the tops aside.
+Scoop out the insides of the tomatoes so that you have just a shell remaining.
 Sprinkle the insides of the tomatoes with salt and pepper and place in a baking dish.